 - Coughing and/or sneezing

-Steps to Prevent your Guinea pig From Getting Sick
+Ways to Prevent Your Guinea Pig From Getting Sick

 Taking care of your pet guinea pigs is a lifetime commitment, so it is important to give them proper care.
-Though veterinary check-ups are necessary, there are steps that you as the owner can do in order to prevent your pets from catching diseases and keep them healthy and strong.
+Though veterinary check-ups are necessary, there are ways that you, as the owner, can do in order to prevent your pets from catching diseases and keep them healthy and strong.

 Hay is a very important component of a guinea pig’s everyday diet as it has lots of fiber that normalizes its digestive system.
 It also keeps their teeth from overgrowing.
 So make sure you can provide them with unlimited amounts of quality hay as well as lots of water 24/7.
 Provide them as well with vegetables and pellets fortified with Vitamin C for proper nutrition for your guinea pigs.